 Wig-Jig – This tool is very useful if you do a lot of wire work as it makes creating shapes in wire easier and ensures that they will always be the same.
-The jig consists of a plastic or metal board covered in regularly spaces holes.
+The jig consists of a plastic board covered in regularly spaces holes.
 Metal pegs can be placed in these holes in any form you wish and then the wire is wrapped around them.
 A wig-jig can make creating consistent wire shapes, clasps, ear wire and connectors easier and faster.
 There are several types of jig each with a different hole layout and spacing to allow for different design types.
 A spiral maker attachment can also be purchased to create wire spirals with ease and consistency.

 Hammer and anvil – These can be used to add texture of flatten wire.
 Flattening wire can be used to add an addition design element to a piece of jewellery and also strengthens it.
 The hammer should have a flat end that is free from damage or other imperfections as these may transfer on to your wire.
 Small clock makers’ hammers can also be bought for working on small or delicate pieces.